 What is a consumer panel?

 Example: Dog owners make up a panel for a dog food company.
-It doesn’t have to be everybody in the population who are dog owners, but just a smaller portion that represents the group as a whole.
+It doesn’t have to be everybody in the dog owner population, but just a smaller portion that represents the group.

 Why do businesses need consumer panels?